About Polaris

 The Polaris Mentorship Course

-The Polaris Mentorship Course is a year-long course (1 credit for each semester) which pairs 1st & 2nd year under-represented undergraduate students in Physics and Astronomy majors with graduate student mentors.
+The Polaris Mentorship Course is a year-long course (1 credit for each semester) which pairs 1st & 2nd year undergraduate students who have had less access to Physics and Astronomy with graduate student mentors.
 In the fall semester, we address topics including imposter syndrome, science communication, and belonging as a scientist.
-In the spring, students are exposed to topics in professional development and work with their mentors on a mini research project culminating in a poster session at the end of the semester.
+In the spring, students are exposed to topics in professional development and work with their mentors on a mini project culminating in a poster session at the end of the semester.

 To enroll in the Mentorship Course, look for PHYSICS 2050.01 (Fall) and PHYSICS 2050.02 (Spring) when registering for courses.
 For more information, follow the link to the Mentorship Course page.